Hamraaz: Plot

 Meena, the only daughter of a wealthy military contractor Verma, meets military man Rajesh, falls in love with him and marries him in secret.
 Almost immediately Rajesh has to go to war.
 Meena gives birth to a baby girl thereafter but she is told that the baby is stillborn.

-Kumar is a well-known stage actor in Bombay, who performs plays along with Shabhnam.
+Kumar is a well-known stage actor in Mumbai, who performs plays along with Shabhnam.
 While on a trip to scenic Darjeeling, he falls in love with Meena.
-They get married and return to Bombay.
+They get married and return to Mumbai.
 Four years later, Meena's dad passes away after telling her the truth about her daughter and giving her some papers as proof.
 Meena visits the orphanage and brings home her daughter, whom she wants to adopt, but does not tell him the identify of the girl.
 Kumar refuses this and Meena is forced to send the girl (Sarika) back to the orphanage.

 During a Christmas party in Mumbai, Meena meets Mahender (Rajesh's friend) who starts blackmailing Meena about the letters that she had written to Rajesh.
 He wants her to visit him in his hotel.
 Kumar notices that Meena excuses herself from accompanying him on some pretext or the other.
 He finds other clues that suggest that arouse his suspicion.
 Making the excuse of going to Pune, Kumar checks into a hotel using a false name and false beard.
 When he returns home that night, he finds the door open, and hears a gunshot.
 Kumar runs into the room and finds Meena dead, shot in her chest.
 He decides to call the police station, but realizes that he will be implicated in the murder – his fingerprints are on the gun, he is in disguise, and he is next to the body.
 Kumar returns to the hotel instead.